State and Local Climate and Energy Program

 Analyses that Used COBRA

-Following are a few examples of the types of analyses conducted using COBRA:
+Following are a few examples of ways COBRA has been used:

 - Benefits of Early State Action in Environmental Regulation of Electric Utilities: North Carolina’s Clean Smokestacks Act